Isible/citadel/README.md

 - [Test-lang](test-lang) - Language for testing citadel

 - [Fungus](fungus) - Experimental rust compiler that uses Citadel.
 Will be moved to its own repository once citadel is done

+- [Ciri](ciri) - an interpreter for citdel intermediary representation